KemingHe/the-buckeye-app/README.md

 # The Buckeye App

- Free open-source student organization management SaaS built for The Ohio State University community (not affiliated with Ohio State officials).
+A free, open-source student organization management SaaS built for The Ohio State University community (not affiliated with Ohio State officials).